-These RRS tripod spikes also have a hole in them that allows you to use a hex wrench as a tightening lever.
-I always have one of those in my bag, so I don’t need to carry an additional tool with me, as you do with some other.
+These RRS tripod spikes also have holes that allow you to use a hex wrench as a tightening lever.
+I always have one in my bag, so I don’t need to carry an additional tool with me, as you do with others.
 Thirdly, the built-in rubber o-ring on them grips tight to the base of the tripod leg.
-These things will never come off on their own, which is a good thing because they cost $96 per set.
+These things will never come off on their own, which is good because they cost $96 per set.

-Note: Some tripod brands like Feisol use a metric thread system for their tripod feet and it means that the more common 3/8″ 16 threads will not fit.
+Warning: Some tripod brands like Feisol use a metric thread system for their tripod feet, and it means that the more common 3/8″ 16 threads will not fit.
 Check your tripod specifications before making a purchase!

 Not all tripod spikes provide the same level of grip and stability.
-Looking at the two examples above, I would certainly prefer to be using the Fotopro spikes over the Peak Design Travel Tripod spikes if I was trying to stabilize my tripod on compact dirt.
+Looking at the two examples above, I would prefer to use the Fotopro spikes over the Peak Design Travel Tripod spikes if I was trying to stabilise my tripod on compact dirt.
 Look at those things!
 They are like eagle talons.

 If your tripod doesn’t come with spikes and you are buying from a store, use your common sense to evaluate their spikiness for effectiveness on the surfaces you are most likely to encounter.
 Also, keep in mind that if you go for very spikey ones, you will have to continually remove them if you want to switch to some form of indoor shooting.

 2 – Tripod Shoulder Pad

-There are many different ways to carry a tripod, and it largely comes down to a mix of personal preference and the weight of your camera bag.
+There are many different ways to carry a tripod, and it essentially comes down to a mix of personal preference and the weight of your camera bag.
 If you use a small travel tripod such as the Ulanzi Travel Tripod, it’s unlikely that you will find the need for a tripod shoulder pad.
 However, if you use larger 2-series or 3-series tripods with heavy ball heads or gimbals mounted, there can be times when this is a great comfort.